 - 1. A dry and wet weather inspection was performed for the 18 BMPs and 11 outfalls. - a.
-Generally, all BMPs were in good condition, one has been marked for inadequacies and NSU is placing a work order to fix the deficiencies. - b.
+Generally, all BMPs were in good condition, BMP maintenance is underway by BrightView landscaping. - b.
 Six of the outfalls could not be located due to overgrown, visual inspections to the surrounding areas were done to an allowable degree.
-The University has been made aware and measures are being taken to remedy the problems. - c.
-One of the outfalls was identified as having an odor.
-The University has been made aware of problem with the outfall. - 2.
-Employees conducted a total of 68 inspections throughout the reporting period, below is a list of the correction actions that have been taken based on the inspections preformed; - a.
-Clean leaves, trash and tree limbs from storm drains and inlets; keep area clear - b.
-Use sandbags to keep water from exiting wash and work areas when cleaning buildings, process equipment, etc.
+The University has been made aware and measures are being taken to remedy the problems. - 2.
+Brightview Landscape service performed 25 inspections of all outfalls and BMP's during this reporting year. - 3.
+25 Motorpool Inspections completed for both campus Motorpools.